 They are also quiet because they don’t use fans and have safety features like tip-over protection.

-However, they can take longer to heat up a room than other types of space heaters, and you need to be in direct line of the heater to feel its warmth.
+However, they can take longer to heat a room than other types of space heaters, and you need to be in direct line with the heater to feel its warmth.

 Powering Your RV Electric Heaters